Self-Data Distillation for Recovering Quality in Pruned Large Language Models: Methodology

 \subsection{Self-Data Distillation for Pruned Models}

 After pruning a Transformer, fine-tuning is typically required to adapt the pruned model to specific downstream tasks.
 However, the fine-tuning process can amplify catastrophic forgetting, especially when the fine-tuning data distribution diverges from the original training distribution.
-To address this, we propose \textit{self-data distilled fine-tuning}, which aligns the fine-tuning dataset with the original model's learned distribution, helping to mitigate forgetting and maintain model quality across tasks.
+To address this, we utilize \textit{self-data distilled fine-tuning}~\citep{Yang2024SelfDistillationBD}, which aligns the fine-tuning dataset with the original model's learned distribution, to mitigate forgetting and maintain model quality across a diverse range of tasks.

-\paragraph{Supervised Fine-tuning} Given a pruned model \(M'\) with parameters \(\theta'\), supervised fine-tuning aims to adapt the model to a specific downstream task \(t\) using a task-specific dataset.
-For each example \((x^t, y^t)\) in the dataset, where \(x^t\) is the input and \(y^t\) is the corresponding target output, the model is fine-tuned by minimizing the negative log-likelihood of producing the correct output \(y^t\) given the input \(x^t\) and the context \(c^t\) associated with the task,